David Heinemeier Hansson

 After experimenting with a number of management roles over the last few years, 37signals is back to its original configuration: None.
 We once more have no full-time managers whose sole function is to organize or direct the work of others.
 Everyone doing management here does so on the side, next to their primary work as an individual contributor.
-Including Jason and I. And it works.
+Including Jason and me.
+And it works.

 That's not to say that there's no managerial work at 37signals.
 We still do yearly performance reviews, have onboarding duties for new colleagues, schedule on-call coverage, and supervise junior work.
 But instead of gathering all those responsibilities with a few full-time managers, we've distributed the load among the senior staff.

 This incentivizes a minimalist approach to management.
 Instead of lining up a recurring schedule of weekly one-on-ones, we drive status updates and check-ins by automated questions.
-Instead of assigning five-six-seven reports to a single person, we make every lead and principle programmer responsible for one mentee.
+Instead of assigning five-six-seven reports to a single person, we make every lead and principal programmer responsible for one mentee.

 With this distribution, there's no longer a fixed forty hours for managerial duties to expand into, and so we dodge Parkinson's Law.
 Because everyone we have doing a small share of the management would usually rather get back to their own work as quickly as possible.
 Some weeks that means the managerial overhead is literally zero, as everyone is just busy getting their work done, and nobody needs anything.